Skip to content

 Pros

 • Zero chargebacks by design.
-A2A push payments are irreversible — no card-scheme dispute path.
+A2A push payments are irreversible, with no card-scheme dispute path.
 Strong Customer Authentication at the player's own bank eliminates the typical fraud chargeback vector.
-For an operator running cards through Nuvei or Worldpay at 0.5-1.5% chargeback rates, every transaction routed through Zimpler is a saved fee and saved dispute.
+For an operator running cards through Nuvei or Worldpay at 0.5-1.5% chargeback rates, every transaction routed through Zimpler is a saved fee and a saved dispute.
 Combined with zero rolling reserves, the working-capital advantage versus card acquiring is significant.

 • Negotiable pricing without the rigid public floor that Trustly enforces.
-Trustly requires $300k monthly minimum and 12-month contracts.
+Trustly requires a $300k monthly minimum and 12-month contracts.
 Zimpler does not publish minimums or contract terms, which means smaller and mid-market operators have room to negotiate.
-Anecdotal benchmarking puts Zimpler's transaction pricing in the 0.5-1.5% range — competitive with both Trustly and Brite, with the same zero-rolling-reserve and zero-interchange advantages.
+Anecdotal benchmarking puts Zimpler's transaction pricing in the 0.5-1.5% range, competitive with both Trustly and Brite and with the same zero-rolling-reserve and zero-interchange advantages.
 For operators processing $100k-$300k monthly, Zimpler is the open-banking option that actually returns calls.

-• TrueLayer acquisition closed March 2026 expands the combined network materially.
+• The TrueLayer acquisition closed March 2026 expands the combined network materially.
 20M+ users across Sweden, Finland, UK, Brazil and the rest of TrueLayer's European footprint.
 UK Faster Payments and Open Banking rails now sit inside the same group.
-For operators expecting to grow beyond the Nordics, the merged entity removes the single biggest weakness of Zimpler as a standalone provider — coverage.
+For operators expecting to grow beyond the Nordics, the merged entity removes the biggest weakness of Zimpler as a standalone provider, coverage.
 Integration of pricing and product roadmaps will take time, but the strategic upside is real.

 Cons